Let's Connect:

 Collaborative Approach with Attorneys

 I work closely with immigration attorneys to ensure each report addresses the specific legal questions of the case.
-This collaboration supports stronger applications, timely filings and evaluations that are tailored to each client’s legal needs.
+I also provide a rough draft for attorney review before finalizing the signed evaluation, ensuring accuracy and reinforcing the overall case.

 Types of Immigration Evaluations Offered: